 Birdbox (2018) - Review

-Originally published February, 2019
+Originally published February 2019

 I've watched multiple Netflix branded and produced horror movies over the past year and have been mostly unimpressed or uninspired so far (1922; Before I Wake).
-Each of them had some good ideas, but were unable to deliver on them in a meaningful way that would have pulled them out of the realm of mediocrity.
+Each of them had some good ideas but was unable to deliver on them in a meaningful way that would have pulled them out of the realm of mediocrity.
 Bird Box, a Netflix horror movie with a terrible name, has garnered enough praise to become something of a sensation—capable of inspiring one of the dumbest internet challenges of the past few years.
 Does it have enough good qualities to break the cycle of mediocrity?

-While I had found myself bored or constantly nitpicking the other Netflix horror films I'd seen, Bird Box managed to keep me interested and entertained through a majority of the film.
+While I had found myself bored or constantly nitpicking the other Netflix horror films I'd seen, Bird Box managed to keep me interested and entertained through the majority of the film.
 A lot of different factors like the acting, music, and direction were working really well together.
 I wasn't necessarily blown away by the experience, but I liked what I saw and, most importantly, what I didn't see.

 1-19-2019-4-44-08-PM-1024x444.jpg